 What does success in the future look like for the MPA program?
 It is critical that students continue to perceive value for their education dollars coupled with our alumni/employers affirming that value in the post-graduate years.
 The program needs to meet the demand for quality education.
 Our graduation rates needs to remain at 90%+ of enrolled students.
-We need to be able to attract and enroll a broad diversity of students, while demonstrating good return on investment to TESC.
-We need to maximize our advantage of being in the state's capital, the heart of the Washington State's policy development environment.
+We need to be able to attract and enroll a broad diversity of students, while demonstrating good return on investment to TESC, i.e. that we are cost effective.
+We need to maximize our advantage of being in state's capital, the heart of the Washington State's policy development environment.

 In order to be successful there is an ongoing need for agility, stability, and sustainability while delivering a quality program.
-As such, the following areas require special attention in the near and intermediate future.
+As such, the following areas require special attention in the near and intermediate future, including using measurable performance and quality Indicators in these areas.

-The Cohort/Curricular Structure The existing cohort structure only weakly provides for the type of rich discussions between the cohorts (Tribal Governance and General) that the faculty and students desire.
+The Cohort/Curricular Structure

+As mentioned above, the existing cohort structure only weakly provides for the type of rich discussions between the Tribal governance and other concentrations that the faculty and students desire.
 There's a tension between the cohorts that gets played out between and within faculty and students.
 Cross-cohort rumors and talk indicate discrimination, on both the faculty and students' parts, and moving in all directions.
 Several years of instability in faculty/staff staffing in the Tribal Governance cohort has led to a less-than-well feeling amongst the Tribal cohort.
 This needs to be fixed and we are hoping for guidance from this assessment.